sveltejs/eslint-plugin-svelte/docs/README.md

 ### ❗ Attention

-The [svelte-eslint-parser] and the `@ota-meshi/eslint-plugin-svelte` can not be used with the [eslint-plugin-svelte3].
+The [svelte-eslint-parser] and the `eslint-plugin-svelte` can not be used with the [eslint-plugin-svelte3].

 [svelte-eslint-parser]: https://github.com/ota-meshi/svelte-eslint-parser
 [eslint-plugin-svelte3]: https://github.com/sveltejs/eslint-plugin-svelte3